MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-configure-kerberos-sso.md

 ms.reviewer: ashishj
 ---

-# Use Kerberos constrained delegation for single sign-on (SSO) to your apps with Microsoft Entra Private Access
+# Use Kerberos for single sign-on (SSO) to your apps with Microsoft Entra Private Access

 Provide single sign-on for on-premises resources published through Microsoft Entra Private Access.
-Microsoft Entra Private Access uses Kerberos Constrained Delegation (KCD) to support these resources.
+Microsoft Entra Private Access uses Kerberos to support these resources.
 Optionally, use Windows Hello for Business cloud Kerberos trust to allow single sign-on for users.

 ## Prerequisites
 Before you get started with single sign-on, make sure your environment is ready with the following settings and configurations.